Ensuring employers have access to qualified workers today, and a pipeline of talent for tomorrow

 of adults in Tampa Bay ages 25-64 participate in our labor force.

-The unemployment rate in Tampa Bay is 3.30%.
-While it is below the national average, our ranking has plummeted from 9th to 17th out of our 20 comparison communities.
+The unemployment rate in Tampa Bay is 3.47%.
+This is below the national average, and Tampa Bay ranks 14th out of our 20 comparison communities.

 5th